Rinky Hijikata

+Rinky Hijikata (土方 凛輝) is an Australian professional tennis player.
+His most notable results are in doubles, where he has been ranked world No. 23 in October 2023 by the ATP.
+He also has a best singles ranking of No. 62, reached on 26 August 2024.
+Hijikata won the Grand Slam doubles title at the 2023 Australian Open, partnering Jason Kubler.

-Early life and education
+Early life

-Hijikata was born in Sydney, Australia to a Japanese immigrant parents.
+Hijikata was born in Sydney, Australia to Japanese immigrant parents.
 He began playing tennis at age three or four.
-He attended The King's School in Sydney from 2013-2016.
+He attended The King's School in Sydney from 2013 to 2016.
 His father is a tennis coach.
 His favourite player growing up was Lleyton Hewitt and later, Kei Nishikori.

+College career

-Hijikata played college tennis for North Carolina Tar Heels men's tennis from 2019 to 2021.
+Hijikata had a successful career at the University of North Carolina where he played college tennis for the North Carolina Tar Heels men's tennis from 2019 to 2021.

-Career
+Professional career

-2018–2021: Career beginnings
+2018–2021: Pro beginnings

 In March 2018, Hijikata made his ITF debut at the Australia F3 in Mornington, Australia.
 He won his first match the following week at the Australia F4.

 In October 2018, Hijikata won silver at the Tennis at the 2018 Summer Youth Olympics – Boys' doubles, teaming with Bulgaria's Adrian Andreev.

 In January 2019, Hijikata was given a wildcard into the 2019 Australian Open – Men's singles qualifying.
 He lost in the first round to Hiroki Moriya.

 In March, Hijikata reached the quarter-final and semi-finals in the ITF events in Mornington, Australia.
 Later that year, in September, Hijikata won his first professional singles title at the M15 Fayetteville, in Arkansas, United States.

-In January 2020, Hijikata was given a wildcard into the 2020 Australian Open – Men's singles qualifying, where he made the second round.

-Also in February 2021, he was given a wildcard into the 2021 Australian Open – Men's singles qualifying and he made the second round.
+Hijikata received wildcards into qualifying for the Australian Open in both 2020 and 2021, losing in the second round both times.

-Hijikata won his second and third ITF titles in July 2021 and claimed a total of four ITF Futures singles titles during 2021.
+Hijikata won his second and third ITF titles in July 2021 and claimed a total of four ITF World Tennis Tour singles titles during 2021.
 He finished 2021 with a singles ranking of 369 as of 22 November 2021.